petergardfjall/dotfiles/README.md

 If you have prior emacs configuration, simply append the code in `~/dotfiles/emacs.init` to your `~/.emacs` file.

+## vim

+Install the [Vundle](https://github.com/VundleVim/Vundle.vim) plugin manager and make use of the `.vimrc` provided in this directory.

+    git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
+    ln -s ~/dotfiles/vim/vimrc ~/.vimrc

+NOTE: on first launch of `vim`, run `:PluginInstall` to have Vundle install the plugins configured in `vimrc`.

 ## bash

 The `~/dotfiles/bash/` directory contains additional files to load